 When the sales season rolls around you need to make sure to lure more customers to your store.
 One way to do this is Magento 2 cart price rules.
 These are the rules you set up in the admin panel during sales, special offers, and any other occasions to provide a discount.

 Thus, creating the Magento cart price rules not only encourages customers to purchase more.
-They allow you to manage discounts in Magento more effectively.
+They allow you to more effectively.

 So, today you'll learn how to create Magento shopping cart rules and discover how they can benefit your business.